FOBshippingpoint/mencrouche/NOTE.md

 - [x] Grant user permission for custom js and css
 - [x] Persist zoom and canvas position, also the original size of maximized sticky.
 - [x] Context menu two-side icon to match browser convention.
-- [ ] (WIPP) Add setting option for disabling script execution.
+- [ ] Add setting option for disabling script execution.
+- [ ] Redesign dock api.

 ## BUGS

-- [ ] Markdown extra whitespace
-- [ ] Tab not working in markdown sticky
+- [ ] divider breaks markdown sticky preview.
-- [ ] Script and html not work as expected if use tab
+- [ ] It might overwrite the existing idb document if changed offline -> close tab -> back online, cuz we always read remote source first right now.
+We should compare two documents date.
 - [ ] Bookmak looks inconsist for different title length
 - [ ] Custom bookmark image bot working
 - [ ] Auto arrange not working as expected, the container setting seems weird.
 - [ ] Using navbar add sticky, the sticky position should at center instead of top-right.
-- [ ] When moved viewport, create/copy sticky from command will not be center in user's point of view.
+- [ ] In moved viewport, create/copy sticky from command will not be center in user's point of view.
+- [x] Palette hue not reset when leaving without saving.
+- [x] Sometimes toggle the settings page, some stickies will reset position.
+- [x] Markdown extra whitespace
+- [x] Tab not working in markdown sticky
+- [x] Script and html not work as expected if use tab :: cannot reproduce :(
 - [x] If save maximized sticky, when restore from saved document, the original size will not available.
 - [x] Fix maximize not working as expected bug due to stickyContainer didn't have w and h
 - [x] Quill Editor undo should not trigger mencrouche undo.